| |

 drivers.
 Each driver is issued a separate registered driver number.
 This

-number is displayed on the number
+displayed on the number

 board secured to the top of the